Marcq04/101448926_lab_test2_COMP3133/README.md

 # Project Title

-This is the second lab test of COMP 3133
+This is the second lab test of COMP 3133 where I am tasked to create an Angular website with components, service, and Angular materials to fetch data from Space X REST API.

 ## Screenshots